 Evidence in a claim for surviving child's benefits showed that the worker had wages

-posted to his or her earnings record in the year following the disappearance.
-The
+posted to their earnings record in the year following the disappearance.
+The worker

-worker established that the wages belonged to him or her and were for work done after
+established that the wages belonged to them and were for work done after their “disappearance.''

-Evidence shows that the worker left the family home shortly after a woman, whom he
+Evidence shows that the worker left the family home shortly after a woman, whom they

-had been seeing, also disappeared, and that the worker phoned his wife several days
+had been seeing, also disappeared, and that the worker phoned their spouse several

-after the disappearance to state he intended to begin a new life in California.
-In
+days after the disappearance to state they intended to begin a new life in California.

 explains the worker's absence in a manner consistent with continued life.